-Applies to: In this topic

-Forcepoint Web Security, v8.5.xForcepoint URL Filtering, v8.5.x Sites in a regionExpanding sites in a region

-National or worldwide offices
+Applies to: In this topic Forcepoint Web Security, v8.5.x Sites in a region Forcepoint URL Filtering, v8.5.x Expanding sites in a region National or worldwide offices

 Deployment scenarios vary with different enterprise configurations.
 For example, an organization with 50 remote sites, all located in the same general region, deploys web protection software differently than a company with remote sites spread throughout the world.
 This section discusses 3 basic example models for distributed enterprises: